HubertMoeller/ros_noetic_docker/README.md

-Simple docker setup that runs ROS Noetic and rviz without Nvidia drivers Sudo privileges are most likely needed to run
+Simple docker setup that runs ROS Noetic and rviz without needing to install nvidia drivers.

+Sudo privileges are needed to run

 Build image with:
 ```